hiedt/difs/a_primer_on_modern_control_algorithms/content/ftc_fundamentals.md

 ## Components of a Fault-tolerant System

-You may have recognized what the operation layer in {numref}`ftc_layers` is—just a conventional block diagram for every control system.
-In order to tackle a faulty situation, a supervision layer is added by following a four-step framework:
+You may have recognized what the operation layer in {numref}`ftc_layers` is—just a block diagram for conventional control systems.
+In order to tackle faulty situations, a supervision layer is added by following these four steps:

 1. Enable redundancy
 2. Diagnose faults